Active case

 Our history representing veterans

-Lawyers at Motley Rice have represented veterans and their loved ones in numerous lawsuits.
-Besides Camp Lejeune claims, we also have experience in the following areas:
+Lawyers at Motley Rice have represented veterans and their loved ones in numerous lawsuits, including:

 - 3M earplugs and hearing loss